Properties of using Fisher information gain for Bayesian design of experiments

 From Lemma~\ref{theorem2},

 Similar to Section~\ref{sec:logreg}, $\phi(d)$ is approximated using Gauss-Legendre quadrature.
 Figure~\ref{fig:compplot} in the Supplementary Material shows the resulting approximation $\hat{\phi}(d)$ plotted against $d \in [0,24]$.
 From inspection, $\hat{\phi}(d)$ has one maximum at $\tilde{d} = 24$.
-Therefore for a design of $n$ sampling times, the unique FIG-optimal design is $\tilde{D} = \tilde{d} \mathbf{1}_n$ where $\mathbf{1}_n$ is the $n \times 1$ vector of ones.
+Therefore for a design of $n$ sampling times, the unique FIG-optimal design is $\tilde{D} = \tilde{d} \bone_n$.
 This design is under-supported leading to parameter redundancy.